The psyche, the dual aspect of reality and the will

 Can the psyche determine reality?

 It is therefore necessary to consider a last and important question: what is the role of the psyche in defining and determining reality?
-We have seen how the conscious Ego is subjected to the psyche and how difficult it is even to be able to evaluate our psychic experience in a critically detached way, yet we rarely doubt the existence of an objective and absolute reality, and we are led to believe that many aspects of our psychic experience are nothing but the mental reflection of this reality.
-This substantially objective and indubitable vision of reality is typical of the culture of our time, given that – in other ages – different cultures (such as Hinduism) proposed alternative interpretations.
-We are thus dealing, also in this case, with a psychic orientation, through which the psyche describes and interprets itself as the reality of the objective world.
+We have seen how the conscious Ego is subjected to the psyche and how difficult it is even to be able to evaluate our experiences determined by the psyche in a critically detached way, yet we rarely doubt the existence of an objective and absolute reality, and we are led to believe that many aspects of our experience are nothing but the mental reflection of this reality.
+This substantially objective and unquestionable vision of reality is typical of the culture of our time, given that – in other ages – different cultures (such as Hinduism) proposed alternative interpretations.
+We are thus dealing, also in this case, with an orientation by virtue of which the psyche describes and interprets itself, representing itself as the reality of the objective world.

 The ability to perform or to determine some paranormal phenomena at will can be defined as magical power.
 There are certainly persons who train themselves in this sense, and some of them can achieve significant results.
 They generally remain in the shadows, unless they are part of cultures that recognize their skills and give them a social role.
 To mention an example, one of these particularly gifted people was Gustavo Rol, who could activate at will some of his extraordinary faculties, while – according to what he himself stated – in most cases the phenomena occurred independently, in a way which surprised both him and the other people present.
-It is evident that we can not speak of will in all those cases where mediums go into a trance: if the trance is total, the medium is in a state of complete unconsciousness with respect to the paranormal manifestations that occur, while if it is partial the medium assists to what happens, and in some cases is able to interact with the entities that manifest themselves, but without being able in any way to determine the phenomena at will.
+It is evident that we can not speak of will in all those cases where the mediums are in trance: if the trance is total, the medium is in a state of complete unconsciousness with respect to the paranormal manifestations that occur, while if it is partial the medium assists to what happens, and in some cases is able to interact with the entities that manifest themselves, but without being able in any way to determine the phenomena at will.
 It is therefore not correct, in all these cases, to refer to the will as a force that can produce direct effects on the physical world, unless it is attributed to something distinct from the conscious Ego.

 The hypotheses on the faculties attributed to the unconscious or to the spirit

 We would therefore be again in the condition of having to attribute to the physical and mental system of our human organism a dual nature: a properly physical one, which can be perceived with ordinary senses and can be studied according to the laws of physics and chemistry, and a non-physical (spiritual) one – subjectively perceivable only by some people gifted with non-ordinary faculties – which follows different laws than those that rule the physical world.
-The substantial difference between this hypothesis and the spiritualist one is given by the fact that in this case also the existence of the spirit is subordinated to the functioning of the organic body-brain system, and therefore any possibility of survival of the spirit after death becomes at least improbable, while the spiritualist hypothesis recognizes to the spirit its own autonomy with respect to the body and a form of immortality.
+The substantial difference between this hypothesis and the spiritualist one is given by the fact that in this case also the existence of the spirit is arbitrarily considered as subordinate to the functioning of the organic body-brain system, and therefore any possibility of survival of the spirit after death becomes at least improbable, while the spiritualist hypothesis recognizes to the spirit its own autonomy with respect to the body and a form of immortality.

 The passive and active role of the conscious Ego